novayo/LeetCode/0274_H_Index/README.md

 * Memory Usage: 14.7 MB, less than 36.89% of Python3 online submissions for H-Index.

 > Implement the requirement of question directly

+---

+try_2.py: O(nlogn) O(1)

+* Runtime: 76 ms, faster than 17.44% of Python3 online submissions for H-Index.
+* Memory Usage: 14.1 MB, less than 69.20% of Python3 online submissions for H-Index.

+> sort